sandialabs/spack-manager/docs/general/FAQ.md

 ## How do I run tests after building the software?
 The first thing to understand is that Spack is going to build your software in a different environment than your active shell.
 To run a command in this environment you can use `spack build-env [spec] [command]` and the `[command]` will be exectued for you in the build environment (don't forget to [navigate to the build directory](#where-is-my-build-directorywhere-is-my-install-directory) first!).
-Spack-Manager also provides a convenience function `build_env_dive [spec]` which will navigate to the build directory for you and launch a sub-shell using the build environment.
+Spack-Manager also provides a convenience function `build-env-dive [spec]` which will navigate to the build directory for you and launch a sub-shell using the build environment.
 You will need to type `exit` to get back to your original shell when you are done.
 The former is recommended for one-off commands, and the latter if you have a lot of commands to run in the environment.

 Please note that
 ```